hegoru/way/README.md

 License
 =
 Do all you need or want with these files.
+Use it well!